SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

 ### Build UI Deployer image

-1. Add build scripts and dependencies to the `package.json`.
-Open `app/manager/package.json` and add the following content.
+1. Add the following build scripts and dependencies to the `app/manager/package.json` file.

 ```json
   {